Lumberj3ck/TradingBot/README.md

 Purpose of TradeExecutor to add one more abstraction and at some point make test Executor which will extend TradeExecutor

-Discuss if we should decouple TradingExecutor from Abstract Strategy.
+- [x] Discuss if we should decouple TradingExecutor from Abstract Strategy.
 Because Strategy is supposed to be only responsible for entering market or exiting market, everything else is done by TradingExecutor
+- [ ] Move isPositionOpen from strategy to Executor